Adobe-Marketing-Cloud/target-experience-templates/lightbox/readme.md

 * The decline text should be under 30 characters

 ### Resources
-* [Video](TBD) | Watch this video to see an end to end demonstration of this experience templtae in action.
 * [Issues](https://github.com/Adobe-Marketing-Cloud/target-experience-templates/issues) | Please report any issues that you might have with this experience template!

 ### Preview Images